codeceleb/INTAL/README.md

 INTAL - INTegers of Arbitrary Length
 ## Project Description
 The maximum limit of Unsigned Long Int in C/C++ is 18446744073709551615, a 20 digit number.
 While languages like C++/Java support classes of BigIntegers (100 digit numbers).
 C by default has no such support.
-This project aims to bring that support to the C language along with basic arithmetic operations like Comparison, Addition, Subtraction, and Multiplication along with applications such as Factorial, Fibonacci, etc.
+This project aims to bring that support to the C language along with basic arithmetic operations like Addition, Subtraction, Multiplication,division,exponential.

 ### Skills
 C, Low-Level implementation of arithmetic operations, BigIntegers